-Keyword research is the undeniable foundation of SEO success.
+Keyword research is the undeniable foundation of search engine optimization and creating content.

 There is no better way to build search visibility than by first discovering how your target audience is looking for relevant information about your product.